 If you need to be in touch with home and work, the internet access provided is fast and reliable.
-There is a land line too.
+It is fibre broadband up to a maximum of 16.5Mbps download and up to 2.6Mbps upload, There is a land line too.
+Bishops Quay has a new Samsung smart tv.
 A well stocked library of books, magazines, maps and local information will help you get the most out of your stay.
 The kayaks, canoes, motor boat, sailing dinghy and rowing boat are all waiting and ready to take you off on an adventure.
 Even in the late autumn, winter and early spring we still offer the motor bass boat, kayaks and canoes. we will help you plan outings if required, advising on the tides and weather.

 Guests come for differing kinds of holidays; some prefer quiet contemplation of the creek and find the house to be a sanctuary and haven; writers, readers, artists, those in real need of a break from everyday life.
 These people find it restorative and restful to be here while others like to be more active, enjoying the walking, boats, beaches, angling; using the river in a more hands on way.
 A romantic, historic, waterfront house, settled beside one of the Helford River's wooded, green and quiet creeks.
 Bishops Quay is a small privately owned quay and harbour.
 Away from the world, down a winding lane, it is a uniquely picturesque riverfront retreat.